Malena-duck/ada-template-website/README.md

 | Fantasy       | 0.16                    |        -0.07               |
 | Drama | -0.10                    |        0.33              |

+So here you have it movie producers, I hope you were paying attentions!
+Though drama has been the genre most produced it has a NEGATIVE correlation with the box office, though the ratings are positively correlated on the bright side.
+If you want to make money, drama might not be the way to go.
+Instead a good action film might do the trick with the box office, as it has the heighest correlation.
+Though you might get a fair share of negative reviews on IMDb.

+&nbsp;
 ## <center> Regression </center>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to try and guess future box office success for movies, we created a linear regression with the following features: budget, runtime, gender main character, age of main character, height of main character and the 20 most popular genres.
 Unfortunately the regression was not successful in its prediction so we are unable to estimate box office with the use of multiple features and their effect.